zhouzusheng/chromium.bb/README.md

 This is a feature we needed in our product, so it is unlikely that we will send this upstream.

-This is just a small change to use v8 in a separate dll.
+This is just a small change to use V8 in a separate DLL.

 ### feature/virtualAllocHooks (Lilit Darbinyan)